zipeiyang/PROHI-dashboard-Oberisk/README.md

 ## Introduction

-[Project ] is an interactive web dashboard to....
+Oberisk is an interactive web dashboard to....

 The problem detected was...